mdakovac/firefox-moxfield-tagger/README.md

 # Moxfield Tagger

-Firefox extension that activates on Moxfield deck pages (`https://moxfield.com/decks/<id>`) and enables automatic tagging of cards using scryfall tags system.
+Firefox extension that enables automatic tagging of cards using scryfall tags system on Moxfield deck pages.

 ## Load it in Firefox (temporary, for development)